MinecraftPro-glitch/BiometricAuth-Turbowarp/README.md

 ## Overview
 The **Biometric Authentication Extension** adds passkey-based authentication functionality to Scratch projects using WebAuthn.
 This extension enables user registration with passkeys and authentication using biometric data such as fingerprint or facial recognition.

+## To Use
+To use the extension download the file **BiometricAuthentication.js** and import it into TurboWarp using the custom Javascript Extension feature.
+Make sure to check the box "Run without sandbox"

+**The extension only works in web browsers if you import this extension into _TurboWarp Desktop App_ it is always going to report an error since it doesn't include _WebAuth_, the block are still going to be visible and you'll be able to code with the extension but the authentication will not work!**

 ## Features
 - **Register a Passkey**: Allows users to register a passkey for authentication.
 - **Authenticate Users**: Verifies users based on their registered passkey.